 Best Hotels in Naples

 We stayed in two of the best hotels in Naples.
 As you know, we love hotels and staying in different neighborhoods.
 First, we spent a night at Hotel Nunú, ideally located on Corso Umberto Primo I. The hotel is just a step away from all you have to see in the Centro Stórico and the Quartieri Spagnoli, but on a well lit safe street.
 Our comfortable room had a balcony and double glazed windows.
 Then we spent another night at the fabulous Eurostars Hotel Excelsior on the coast.
 This is one of the best hotels in Naples, built in 1908 but updated with modern-day conveniences.
 We loved our room and the views from the terrace.
-Even if you don’t stay there, go up for some coffee or drinks.
+Even if you don’t stay there, go up for some coffee or delicious Italian desserts.

 2 Days in the Amalfi Coast